 Your rights as a data subject

-- The purposes of processing,
+- the purposes of the processing,

-- If possible, the planned duration for which your personal data will be stored
+- if possible, the planned duration for which your personal data will be stored

-- The existence of a right to rectification, erasure or restriction of the
+- the existence of a right to rectification or erasure or restriction of the

-- Where applicable, in the case of transfers to recipients in third countries where the EU Commission has not decided on the adequacy of the level of protection pursuant to Article 45 (3) GDPR, information as to the appropriate guarantees provided for the protection of personal data in accordance with Article 46(2) GDPR.
+- if necessary, in the case of transmission to recipients in third countries, if there is no EU Commission decision on the adequacy of the level of protection pursuant to Art.
+45 (3) GDPR, information on which suitable guarantees pursuant to Art.
+46

 Rectification and completion